Cheshire Parker Raleigh Family Law Attorneys named 2017 Top 100 North Carolina Super Lawyers and Rising Star

 Learn More about Your Rights – Contact Cheshire Parker Schneider & Bryan, PLLC, a Raleigh Criminal Defense Law Firm

 The defense attorneys at the law firm of Cheshire Parker Schneider & Bryan, PLLC provide experienced representation for criminal suspects in the Raleigh, NC area.
 If you have been arrested or are under investigation for any state or federal crime, we invite you to contact us immediately to discuss your case.

 Super Lawyers selects attorneys using a patented multiphase selection process.
 Peer nominations and evaluations are combined with independent research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made on an annual, state-by-state basis.

 Congratulations Joe and Brad!
 If you need representation, contact one of our award-winning Raleigh criminal defense lawyers today.

-We are honored that Raleigh Family Law Attorneys John Parker, Kimberly Bryan, and Jenny Bradley have again been named Super Lawyers by Superlawyers.com.
+We are honored that Raleigh Family Law Attorneys John Parker, and Kimberly Bryan, have again been named Super Lawyers by Superlawyers.com.
 We are proud that Kimberly Bryan has been named to the North Carolina Top 50 Women Super Lawyers two years in a row.
 In addition, Raleigh Family Law Attorney Amy Britt was named 2016 North Carolina Rising Star.

 Super Lawyers explains the selection process as follows: